2. VAT rates

 There are 3 different rates of VAT and you must make sure you charge the right amount.

 Most goods and services are standard rate.
 You should charge this rate unless the goods or services are classed as reduced or zero-rated.

-When to charge this rate can depend on the item being provided but also the circumstance of the sale.
-For example:
+When you charge this rate can depend on what the item is as well as the circumstances of the sale, for example:

 - children’s car seats and domestic fuel or power are always charged at 5%

 - mobility aids for older people are only charged at 5% if they’re for someone over 60 and the goods are installed in their home

 Zero-rated means that the goods are still VAT-taxable but the rate of VAT you must charge your customers is 0%.
 You still have to record them in your VAT accounts and report them on your VAT Return.
 Examples include:

 - children’s clothes and shoes

 - most goods you export to non-EU countries